 Under Tennessee premises liability law, property owners have legal duties to protect people who they invite onto their premises from slip-and-fall accidents and other types of injuries.
 This applies to commercial stores, apartment complexes, sidewalks, government property, and all other types of property.

-At The Law Offices of James Flexer, our Nashville premises liability lawyers work closely with clients to protect their rights to fair compensation.
+At Flexer Law, our Nashville premises liability lawyers work closely with clients to protect their rights to fair compensation.
 Contact us today for a free consultation with a knowledgeable lawyer.

 We have offices in Nashville, Murfreesboro and Columbia, and you will never pay us anything unless we are successful at winning your case.

 Our gift to you: Download this FREE resource now!

 Do you have questions after you’ve been injured on someone else’s property?